 I thought about adding twine to the top of my sign, but it’s so big and twine is so thin, that that seemed impossible.
 Instead, I added about 6″ of white cotton rope from Dollar Tree to the top.
 You could also use sisal rope or leave it empty except for the bow.
 Looking back at it, I may add a bit more of the rope to the top because it’s covered almost completely by the bow.

 Finally, add a pretty bow!
 A pretty bow always makes things better!
 I added a seven loop bow to the top of my porch sign.
-If you need a bow tutorial, I have a few here on the blog.
+If you need a bow tutorial, I have several available.
 The first is an easy loopy bow, and the other is a super, easy loopy bow, so easy my hubby and son can make it!

 That’s it!
-Your DIY porch sign is ready to display next to your door!
+Your DIY front porch sign is ready to display next to your door!

 I wish I had finished this project a little bit earlier because just as I was about to place my sign outside, a hailstorm broke out.
 My son said, “Wow mom!
 I’ve never seen hail before!
 I want to go outside, but I don’t want to die.”
 I laughed and told him that Armageddon wasn’t upon us just yet, lol.

 Here are the best pictures I was able to get after the storm passed.
-It was a weird kind of storm because the sun was still partially out.
+It was a weird kind of storm because the sun was still partially out and the sky was orange.
 Weird.
 By the way, can anyone tell me how to get that concrete or putty or whatever it is, off of the brick where it meets the concrete?
 I hate it and it must go!